kgnzt/tria-prima/README.md

 ### Source

-> Where data comes from and where it is stored.
+> Where data comes from and goes to.

-A collection of sources define how to retrieve data (http / websocket / etc) and what to do with it by means of store actions.
+A collection of sources define how to retrieve data (http / websocket / etc) and how it interactes with the application stores by means of the store's actions.

 ```javascript
 export const user: ISchema.Source {